Helping a drunk friend

 - Stay with your friend and make sure they’re OK

-- Quietly let your friend know they might have drunk too much, and suggest they stop, or else slow down, and to drink some water and eat something.
-Sometimes the easiest way to encourage your friend to slow down is to get the group to go for something to eat – that way you’re getting your friend to take time out from drinking without having to confront them.
+- Quietly let your friend know they might have drunk too much, and suggest they stop, or else slow down.
+Get them to drink some water and eat something.
+Sometimes the easiest way to encourage your friend to slow down is to get the group to go for something to eat.
+That way you’re getting your friend to take time out from drinking without having to confront them.

-- Make sure your friend gets home okay – for example, by either getting them into a taxi, taking them home (by car, public transport or by foot), or taking them back to your place.
+- Make sure your friend gets home OK, by either getting them into a taxi, taking them home (by car, public transport or by foot), or taking them back to your place.

 - If you can, let someone in their house know they’ve had a little too much to drink and need to have an eye kept on them, or else keep an eye on them yourself.